intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

    kernels') are unsuitable at this point of the process.
 The next subsection explains all of this in more detail.

- * The over next subsection describes way to obtain and install such a kernel.
+ * The subsection after that describes a way to obtain and install such a kernel.
    It also outlines that using a pre-compiled kernel are fine, but better are vanilla, which means: it was built using Linux sources taken straight `from kernel.org <https://kernel.org/>`_ and not modified or enhanced in any way.